- Leadership Programme

 Online articles in the Guardian by Jonathan Chaplin:

-Mark Sampson is the recipient of the KLICE-Transforming Business Joint Award in Business and Economics.
-He is studying for a Doctorate in Theology and Ministry within the Social Science and Public Policy Department at King's College London.
+Mark Sampson held a KLICE-Transforming Business Joint Award in Business and Economics.
+He is completing for a Doctorate in Theology and Ministry at the Theology and Religious Studies Department, King's College London.
 His work explores the contribution Christian belief and practice can make to the question of what business is for by studying social enterprise.
 Mark holds a Masters in Christian Studies from Regent College, Vancouver, where he designed and led ‘The Capitalism Report’, a theological research project by the Marketplace Institute into various issues surrounding capitalism.
 In addition to his doctoral studies he is working freelance in management consultancy and lecturing and teaching on theology, discipleship, culture and economics.

-Sean Doherty (KLICE award-holder 2007-2008) has recently completed a doctorate on methodology in Christian economic ethics at Oxford University.
+Sean Doherty (KLICE award-holder 2007-2008) wrote his PhD on methodology in Christian economic ethics at Oxford University, later published as Theology and Economic Ethics: Martin Luther and Arthur Rich in Dialogue (Oxford University Press 2014).
 He is a member of the Grove Ethics Group and has published a Grove Booklet on Foundations for Medical Ethics (2007).
 An Anglican minister in London, Sean is also Tutor in Ethics at St Mellitus College and St. Paul’s Theological Centre.

 Books linked to KLICE